4-5-2009: Aramean blood continues to flow in Iraq…

 Aramean people: Aramean people (not to be confused with ‘Armenians’) speak Aramaic, the language spoken by Abraham, Moses and Jesus.
 They are the indigenous people of what was called in ancient times Aram- Nahrin, in our days it is called ‘Mesopotamia’.

-Arameans of Aram-Naharaim Organizations attends the anual meeting of the Working Group on the Indigenous Populations.
+Aram-Naharaim attends the 23rd session of the Working Group on the Indigenous Populations (18-22 July 2005).

 Economic and Social Council of the United Nations